 An ordained minister in full connection with the Dakotas Conference of The United Methodist Church, Heetland is the author of numerous articles, a sought-out speaker, and a Certifed Financial Planner.
 He holds a bachelor

 of arts degree from the University of South Dakota, MDiv and ThD degrees from The Iliff School of Theology in Denver, and a Diploma in Theology from Cambridge University in Cambridge, England.

 The Eliza Garrett Distinguished Service Award is presented in the name and spirit of Eliza Clark Garrett, who was the inspiration and chief benefactor/ founder of Garrett Biblical Institute.
 Founded in 1853, the school has grown and evolved into Garrett-Evangelical Theological Seminary.
-The award is given to honor persons who, by their imaginative acts of communal restoration and healing, re ect God’s mission and purposes for our world.
+The award is given to honor persons who, by their imaginative acts of communal restoration and healing, reflect God’s mission and purposes for our world.